 Listing the Cards

-The spreadsheet linked below represents a first effort to record Canadian cards by this important company.
-In the cases of the border towns of Niagara Falls and Sault Ste.
-Marie, it includes cards from both sides of the border, as it would be difficult (and rather counterproductive) to attempt to separate “American” views of Niagara Falls or the Soo shipping canals from “Canadian” views.
+The spreadsheet linked below, when first published in 2020, represented an initial and provisional effort to begin the process of recording the Canadian postcards produced by this important company.
+In the cases of border areas such as Niagara Falls and Sault Ste.
+Marie, it included (and continues to include) cards from both sides of the border, as it would be difficult (and rather counterproductive) to attempt to separate “American” views of Niagara Falls or the Soo shipping canals from “Canadian” views.

 Please do not reproduce this information without first obtaining the required permissions via the Toronto Postcard Club.